WINEEL/PIP-Updater/README.md

 pyinstaller --onefile --name PIP_Updater --icon static/icon.ico main.py
 ```

 A sample icon file (`static/icon.ico`) is already included in the repo.
-I created it just to complete the structure — feel free to **use, modify, or replace** it as you wish.
+I created it just to complete the structure.
+Feel free to **use, modify, or replace** it as you wish.

 > **Note:** PyInstaller works on **Windows, macOS, and Linux**, but you can only build executables **for your current operating system**.
 Cross-compilation is not supported.